What is Sudoku X-Wing Pattern?

 The Sudoku X-Wing pattern or technique is one of the most advanced techniques that can be applied to Sudoku puzzles from a medium difficulty level onwards.
 It is a very forthright method with a simply discernable pattern.
 It emphasizes one single digit, and its goal is to confine the number of cells that can have that number as a possible candidate.
 Sudoku X-Wing technique is also a valuable strategy for any player to learn as it branches out into more complex patterns and techniques that are required to solve impossible puzzles.

-In this article, I use one of my handcrafted very difficult puzzles that has a known X-Wing pattern.
-Go ahead download and print out this PDF very hard Sudoku puzzle #1. and follow along.
+In this article, I use one of my handcrafted, very difficult puzzles that have a known X-Wing pattern.
+Go ahead, download and print out this PDF very hard Sudoku puzzle #1. and follow along.
 I’ll wait.
 Back?
 Great.
 Let’s get started.

 Sudoku X-Wing Pattern

 You will need to partially solve the puzzle to reach the picture shown.
 If you have trouble getting to this position, follow the steps I have outlined in my article “How to Solve Sudoku” X-Wing”.

 You will need to solve naked singles, hidden singles, a naked pair (4,7) in row 7, a locked candidate (5) in column 7, and a naked triple (2,4,5) in column 1 first.
 If these terms are not familiar, read my article Sudoku Tips for an illustrative guide.

 An X-Wing pattern occurs when two rows (or two columns) each contain only two cells that hold a matching candidate.
 This candidate must reside in both rows and share the same two columns or vice versa.
 In the example shown, an X Wing pattern occurs in row 2 and row 5.
 Each row has the number 4 in only two cells.